BenJohnstonASTRO/Johnston_IUVS_DetectorNoise/README.md

 ------------------------------------------------------------------------------------------------------------------------------------
 Notebooks showing localized impact analysis not uploaded, and there are many more notebooks for each SEP event for the remaining observing modes.
-Contact me with any issues, questions, or requests for more notebooks at bejo8013@colorado.edu
+Contact me with any issues, questions, or requests for more notebooks at Ben.Johnston@lasp.colorado.edu